whotracksme/whotracks.me/blog/adblockers_performance_study.md

 that allows benchmarking against the other libraries.
 We leave this for future work.

+### How were the adblockers compared?

-All blockers except *uBlock Origin* are available as JavaScript libraries which can be loaded in Node.js.
-To allow comparing *uBlock Origin* as well, we had to extract the static network filtering engine [out of the extension](https://github.com/cliqz-oss/adblocker/blob/master/bench/comparison/ublock.js).
+Every adblocker, except *uBlock Origin*, are available as JavaScript libraries which can be loaded in Node.js.
+To allow a comparison of *uBlock Origin*, we had to extract the static network filtering engine [out of the extension](https://github.com/cliqz-oss/adblocker/blob/master/bench/comparison/ublock.js).
 The version of *uBlock Origin* running in this benchmark *does not make use of the Webassembly* version of domain matching.

-All benchmarks were ran on an X1 Carbon 2016 (i7 U6600 + 16 GB) in
+All benchmarks were run on an X1 Carbon 2016 (i7 U6600 + 16 GB) in
 Node.js 11.9.0.
 Memory measurements were performed in Google Chrome version 72.0.3626.96 using the memory snapshot tool.